 Even if we sent the file to a local supplier, the pricing seemed to be crazy in comparison, so we turned to Moo.com.
-This allowed us to print product information at a reasonable price and what’s more, they were able to ship it directly to our events team in the US.
+This allowed us to print product information at a reasonable price, and what’s more, they were able to ship it directly to our events team in the US.
 Problem solved.
-Now when we have big print runs of our flyers, we can even send them direct to the conference venue.
+Now when we have big print runs of our flyers, we can even send them directly to the conference venue.

 Pro-tip: Postage is your enemy with heavy and bulky items.
 If you can get them sent directly from the supplier, you’ll cut down on your logistics costs considerably.

 So that’s how we have created a fully functioning swag system here at Raygun that allows us to serve our customers, wherever they are in the world.